xl00t/THCon21/Modern Webchat.md

 ## Solution

 We visit the website and we land on a web chat where we can choose a nickname and a color.
-We can login and then be able send messages.
+We can login and then be able to send messages.

-From time to time we receive a message from the admin wich say :
+From time to time we receive a message from the admin which says :

 > **[admin]** **LePireBot**: _Message restricted to administrators._